elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 I won't go as far as to say this is useless, but it certainly isn't great.

-Lets tryt o fit a quadratic curve through the data.
-Do to this, I created new data with the following dimensions: x, y, x^2, y^2, and xy
+We can alsp tryt o fit a quadratic curve through the data.
+To do this, I created new data with the following dimensions: x, y, x^2, y^2, and xy

 ```python
 def quadratic(data):
     return np.transpose(np.vstack((data[:,0], data[:, 1], data[:,0]*data[:,1], data[:,0]**2, data[:,1]**2)))
 ```

-And lets see what happens:
+What happens:

 ```python
 new_data = quadratic(data[:, 0:2])